tausif40/Patel-Automotive/README.md

 Uses technologies - HTML, CSS, tailwind CSS, Javascript, React.js, Node.js, express.js, MongoDB

 ---

-> **Note:-** If you are downloading the code, please add your 'CLOUDINARY_NAME', 'CLOUDINARY_API_KEY', 'CLOUDINARY_API_SECRET' in the .env file that is available in the API folder.
+> **Note:-** This is a live project, I've removed direct database access for security reasons.
+To view or search products, first login to the Admin panel and add products.
+(To login to the admin panel, first create an account.
+After that, go to MongoDB Compass and change the role from 'user' to 'admin)

-> **Note:-** This is a live project, I've removed direct database access.
-To view or add products, please log into the Admin panel and add products.
+> **Note:-** Please add your 'CLOUDINARY_NAME', 'CLOUDINARY_API_KEY', 'CLOUDINARY_API_SECRET' in the .env file that is available in the API folder.
+You will get this by creating an account on the [Cloudinary](https://cloudinary.com/) website.
 ---

 ## Feature of the web app